By Dr. Bob McCauley

 - Iodine was Removed from our Diet in 1970

 Iodine is critical to human, yet it is one of the most difficult minerals to find in foods.
 Iodine is necessary for thyroid function and is a component of the hormone thyroxin (T4), which regulates metabolism of the body.
-It is also used in functions of immunity, white blood cell chemistry, speech, mental acuity, and personality traits.
+When you feed the thyroid this will activate the entire endocrine system – our glands – helping to bring the body into balance.
+This results in internal lubrication as the pituitary gland and other glands begin to work properly.
+Iodine also used in functions of immunity, white blood cell chemistry, speech, mental acuity, and personality traits.
 Iodine helps maintain hair, skin, teeth and nails.
 It may be helpful in synthesis of cholesterol and protein.

 Iodine found in Brown Seaweed Extract helps protect against thyroid disease due to radiation exposure.
 No other food in the world contains sa significant amounts of iodine as Brown Seaweed Extract (kelp).
 You can also take Angstrom Iodine for your thyroid.

 Fluoride interferes with the uptake of Iodine into the body, as does Chlorine and Bromine.
 For instance, copper competes with zinc.
 Fluoride, which is not required by the body, competes with iodine because they share the same electron valence number (7).[i]
 This is a contributing reason why obesity has been on the rise in the general population since 1960.
 It has gone from 12% in 1960 to 35% in 2010.[ii]
 Without iodine, the thyroid gland does not function properly and the body’s natural metabolism malfunctions, which can result in excessive weight loss or gain, even obesity.